Elijah-Dangerfield/WouldYouRatherAndroid/README.md

 # WouldYouRatherAndroid
 This project is my first mobile application on the Google Play Store.
+You can find the bad boy right here: (super dope link you need to click)[https://play.google.com/store/apps/details?id=com.dangerfield.wouldyourather]

 ### TechStack
 ##### Kotlin